 \end{lem} \begin{proof} To prove the first equality, observe that

 where recall from \ref{subsectionMultitypeEnconding} that the type $i$ vertices are labeled in a breadth-first manner in $F^\red$.
 Since in the reduced forest none of the individuals type $j\in [d]$ have children of type $j$, we can write $\overline X^{j,j}(m):=-m$.
-Then, using that $R^{(h),j}=R^{(h-1),j}+R^{(h),j}-R^{(h-1),j}$, we have Note that the latter is the number of individuals type $j$ with height at most $h$ in $F^{\red}$, by the Lamperti representation of MBGW forests in Lemma 3.5 of \cite{MR3444314}.
+Then, we have Note that the latter is the number of individuals type $j$ with height $h$ in $F^{\red}$, by the Lamperti representation of MBGW forests in Lemma 3.5 of \cite{MR3444314}.
 Since $R^{(0),j}=r_j$, we have the desired equality.

 The second equality in distribution, follows from the fact that for a tree $\tr$ with \L ukasiewicz path $X_\tr$ we have (see (6.15) in \cite{MR2245368}) that $ \#\tr = \min\{m: X_\tr(m) = -1\}$.
-Indeed, recall from \ref{subsectionMultitypeEnconding} that the type $j$ vertices are labeled in a depth-first order in $F$ (and the subtrees type $j$ are enumerated in a breadth-first order).
-When $h=0$, the value $U^{(0),j}$ counts the number of individuals type $j$ in subtrees type $j$ connected to the $r_j$ roots, which is precisely the number of individuals type $j$ at reduced height $0$.
+Indeed, recall from \ref{subsectionMultitypeEnconding} that the type $j$ vertices are labeled in a depth-first order in $F$ (and the subtrees of type $j$ are enumerated in a breadth-first order).
+When $h=0$, the value $U^{(0),j}$ counts the number of individuals type $j$ in subtrees of type $j$ connected to the $r_j$ roots, which is precisely the number of individuals type $j$ at reduced height $0$.
 Note that such individuals are coded by excursions of $X^{j,j}$ which occur between $0$ and $U^{(0),j}$.
 Recursively, $U^{(h),j}$ counts the number of individuals type $j$ in subtrees of type $j$ connected to the subtrees of type $\ell\neq j$, which are at reduced height at most $h$.
 They are coded by excursions of $X^{j,j}$ which occur between $U^{(h-1),j}$ and $U^{(h),j}$. \end{proof}